azkiflay/gitops/README.md

 Having configured a self-hosted runner, jobs that are created with "**runs-on: self-hosted**" are executed through the runner.
 With the self-hosted runnering active (the "/.run.sh" process is active), jobs that are configured to use the runner with "**runs-on: self-hosted**", executing the workflow from GitHub will use the local runner configured above.
 If the self-hosted runner is not active, it will labeled as "Offline" on GitHub.

 Figure 9  shows messages displays status messages at the local machine (self-hosted runner) and the relevant job on GitHub.
+It can been that the self-hosted runner was indeed used to execute the job (*update-env-self-hosted*) in the workflow.
 <figure>
   <table>
     <tr>